Seven Days reviews THE AFTERLIFE PROJECT

 October 14, 2024 § Leave a comment

-Last year I put together a list of three of the books I most enjoyed reading for this interesting emerging literary organization called Shepherd, which has been conceived as a competitor to Goodreads.
+Last year I put together a list of three of the books I most enjoyed reading for this interesting emerging literary organization called Shepherd (Now Book DNA), which has been conceived as a competitor to Goodreads.
 This year’s selection was harder to narrow down, but here it is, my list of my three top reads for 2024!
 (Note that these are books I read in 2024, not necessarily ones that were published in 2024.
 I tend to read new books a year or two after they come out.)

 I think it’s important for writers and readers to support organizations that are trying to get the word out about good books.
 For one thing, it’s a way to circumvent the powerful media channels dominated by conglomerate publishing; instead of the books they say we should be reading, why not listen to each other?
 Word of mouth, not well-funded marketing campaigns, after all, is a much more reliable way to find good books.